Star Wars: The Empire Strikes Back (1982 video game)

-Star Wars: The Empire Strikes Back is a scrolling shooter video game written by Rex Bradford for the Atari 2600 and published by Parker Brothers in 1982.
+Star Wars: The Empire Strikes Back is a scrolling shooter video game based on the 1980 film The Empire Strikes Back, programmed by Rex Bradford for the Atari 2600 and published by Parker Brothers in 1982.
 It was the first licensed Star Wars video game.
 An Intellivision version was released in 1983.

 Gameplay

 The player must control Luke Skywalker in a snowspeeder to battle against Imperial AT-AT walkers on the planet Hoth.
 The objective is to hold off the walkers as long as possible before they blow up the power generator at the Rebels' Echo Base.
 The difficulty levels included several variables, including the initial speed of the walkers, whether or not the walkers were solid, and whether or not the walkers included a "smart bomb".

 The player can destroy a walker by shooting it repeatedly in the head or torso; shots to the legs are ineffective.
 As the walker is damaged, it changes colors - transitioning from black (undamaged) through various shades of gray, red, and orange to yellow (critically damaged).
-The player can also destroy the walkers by shooting a small flashing spot that randomly appears during gameplay.
+The player can also destroy the walkers by shooting a small flashing spot that randomly appears on a walker during gameplay.
 On the Intellivision, the walkers require thirty hits to take down, compared to forty-eight hits on the Atari.

 The walkers shoot back at the player, whose speeder also changes colors as it receives damage.
 The player can land a damaged speeder to repair it.
 On some game levels, the walkers are solid, meaning that the player can crash into them, damaging them and destroying the player.
 Other levels include a smart bomb which periodically launches from the flashing port on a walker and follows the player for a time.
 If the player is hit by the smart bomb his speeder is destroyed.
-If the player survives for 20 minutes the speeder is granted the power of the Force for 20 seconds.
+If the player survives for 2 minutes the speeder is granted the power of the Force for 20 seconds.
 When this happens, the speeder flashes colorfully and becomes invulnerable for a short time.

 The game ends when the player's fifth speeder is destroyed or when the lead walker reaches Echo Base, destroying it.
 As the game progresses, the walkers move more rapidly, increasing the difficulty level.